jansmolders86/mediacenterjs/README.md

 * Please note there are some issues with the gathering of file data.
 This is being looked at!
 * Mobile device streaming still in heavy development
 * Browser: Seeking beyond buffer not working yet.

-* Also be sure to check the open issues before filing a new one
+Be sure to check the open issues before filing a new one.
+Also check out what is currently being developed or fixed on Trello: https://trello.com/b/czjyYsFi/mediacenterjs

 Translations
 -------------